dennisagarwal/deepakagarwal.github.io/README.md

 ### INTERESTS
 Apart from being a web developer.

-I like to interact with new people.
-Music, cooking, reading articles, and painting keep me calm.
-I love doing adventure supports.
+I like to interact with new people.Travelling, Music, cooking, reading articles,keyaking and painting keep me calm.
+I love doing adventure sports.
+Skydiving and bunjee is checked mark on my list.
+Looking forward to do scuba diving and para-sailing